Skip to Main Content

 Grey Literature

-What, Why, Where & How of Gray Literature
+What, Why, Where & How of Grey Literature

 Critical Appraisal Techniques for Grey Literature

-It is important to critically appraise all sources used to inform clinical practice, consistent with the principles of evidence-based practice.
+It is essential to critically appraise all sources used to inform clinical practice in line with the principles of evidence-based practice.
 As grey literature is not peer-reviewed, it is especially important to critically appraise grey literature before using it to inform clinical practice.

 AACODS Checklist

-The AACODS Checklist is a simple framework you can use to evaluate the quality and trustworthiness of grey literature.
+The AACODS Checklist is a straightforward framework for evaluating the quality and trustworthiness of grey literature.
 As grey literature varies in its content, scope, and organization, this checklist is broad and widely applicable to different information sources.

 Lateral Reading

 Lateral reading is an information evaluation technique most often used to evaluate claims on websites and in other, less formal sources.
-Laterla reading is the simple practice of:
+Lateral reading is the simple practice of:

 • Using separate authoritative sources to confirm the claims in the source being evaluated